 - "Replaying Antigone: Changing Patterns of Public and Private Commemoration at Athens c.
 440-350," in Cynthia Patterson, ed., Antigone’s Answer: Essays on Death and Burial, Family and State in Classical Athens = Helios 33S (2006), 79-117.

 - "Aeschylean Structure and Text in New Opera: The Oresteia Project," with Andrew Earle Simpson, Didaskalia 6.3 (2006).

 - "Greek Tragedy and Opera: An Interdisciplinary Undergraduate Seminar," Classical World 99.1 (2005), 51-66.

 Selected recent Conference Presentations

-- "The Isolation of Alcibiades autokratôr: Leader and dêmos in Xenophon’s Hellenica," at the American Philological Association (APA) Annual Meeting, Chicago, IL (2008).
+- "The Isolation of Alcibiades autokratôr: Leader and dêmos in Xenophon’s Hellenica," American Philological Association (APA) Annual Meeting, Chicago, IL (2008).